Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 .. warning::
     Currently, a preview of the uploaded image is not possible after loading the image, you will see only the area of its extent.

 The processing AOI must be located in the area of this extent, otherwise the area will be cut off by the extent boundaries.
 The processing area is calculated by the intersection of the image extent and the AOI.
+If the AOI doesn't intersect the image boundaries the error will pop up.

-   Image upload capabilities:
+Image upload requirements (free plan):

-  - The uploaded images must have the area of more than 1 sq.km.
-  - The file size must be less than 512 mb.
+  - The file size must be less than 1 Gb
   - Both sides image dimensions must not exceed 30.000x30.000 pixels
   - The image must be georeferenced and the CRS must be one of:
     - WGS84 (EPSG: 4326)